Battery Park City: Early 21st century

 After September 11, 2001, residents of Battery Park City and Tribeca formed the TriBattery Pops Tom Goodkind Conductor in response to the events of the attacks.
 The "Pops" have been Grammy-nominated and are the first lower Manhattan all-volunteer community band in a century.

 Since then, real estate development in the area has continued robustly.
 Commercial development includes the 2100000 sqft 200 West Street, the Goldman Sachs global headquarters, which began construction in 2005 and opened for occupancy in October 2009.
 200 West Street received in 2010 gold-level certification under the United States Green Building Council's Leadership in Energy and Environmental Design (LEED) program by incorporating various water and energy conservation features.

-As of 2018, there is no new construction planned.
+On October 29, 2012, Hurricane Sandy flooded sections of Battery Park City, including the ball fields and areas along West Street, as well as extensive flooding in the adjacent Financial District and South Street Seaport areas.
+In the aftermath, New York City and the Battery Park City Authority began plans for the Lower Manhattan Coastal Resiliency project, which aims to implement measures to protect Lower Manhattan from storm surge, sea-level rise, and other climate change risks.
+The project includes the South Battery Park City Resiliency Project, which involved reconstructing Wagner Park in 2023-2025.
+It also includes the Northwest Battery Park City Resiliency Project which is slated to begin in 2026 and be completed in 2031.
+The project involves reconstructing the North Cove and south Battery Park Esplanade, as well as installing flood barriers around the perimeter of the South Cove and Rockefeller Park and along the north side of Stuyvesant High School.